-Radioactive Iodine (RAI) therapy uses radioactive iodine (I-131) and can either be used after antithyroid medication or as the initial treatment for Graves’ and hyperthyroidism.
-RAI works by getting into overactive thyroid cells and destroying enough thyroid tissue to lower thyroid hormone levels [R, R].
+Radioactive Iodine (RAI) therapy uses radioactive iodine and can either be used after antithyroid medication or as the initial treatment for Graves’ and hyperthyroidism.
+RAI works by getting into overactive thyroid cells and destroying enough thyroid tissue to lower thyroid hormone levels [16, 4].

 Although RAI is relatively safe, pregnant women should not undergo RAI because it can damage the fetus.
-Additionally, RAI may increase the risk for heart problems, hypothyroidism (low thyroid hormone levels), and cancer [R].
+Additionally, RAI may worsen Grave’s ophthalmopathy and increases the risk of hypothyroidism (low thyroid hormone levels) .

 Thyroid Removal Surgery

-Doctors usually recommend removing the thyroid or parts of the thyroid (thyroidectomy) if the other treatments were unsuccessful, unsafe, or if the patient cannot undergo other treatments.
-Additionally, removing the thyroid can provide quick results in comparison to other therapies [R].
+Doctors usually recommend removing the thyroid or parts of the thyroid (thyroidectomy) if other treatments were unsuccessful, unsafe, or if the patient cannot undergo other treatments.
+Additionally, removing the thyroid can provide quick results in comparison to other therapies .

-Pregnant women can undergo thyroid removal surgery to prevent damage to their fetus from antithyroid medication or RAI [R].
+Pregnant women can undergo thyroid removal surgery to prevent damage to their fetus from antithyroid medication or RAI .

 Patients who undergo thyroid removal surgery for Graves’ disease have a risk for bleeding and nerve injury.
-They are also at risk for hypothyroidism (low thyroid hormone levels) after the procedure [R, R].
+They are also at risk for hypothyroidism (low thyroid hormone levels) after the procedure [19, 17].

 Although these new treatments are promising alternatives to the three main therapies, no human clinical trials are available at the moment.
 It may take several years until these treatments are proven effective and safe in humans.
 We’ll keep you posted.

 Human Monoclonal Autoantibodies

 Monoclonal antibodies (Mabs) are made in laboratories from human immune cells and can help detect and/or stop harmful antibodies.
-One Mab, 5C9 IgG, can block thyroid-stimulating antibodies and may be able to prevent TSH activity during Graves’ disease [R].
+One such Mab, can block thyroid-stimulating antibodies and may be able to prevent the effect on thyroid in Graves’ disease .